SukprasarnRatt/MPI-ChameleonCloud-Cluster-Setup/README.md

   <img src="screenshots/Picture4.png" width="400"><br>

 - **Create NFS Server**:
-  Create NFS server and volume size 5GB for NFS server.
-Then atatch it to nfs server.
+  Create an NFS server with a 5GB volume.
+Attach the volume to the NFS server to enable shared storage for the cluster.

   <img src="screenshots/Picture5.png" width="400"><br>